 In 2005, CNN named Rosner as one of “five political consultants to watch.”
 In 2003, Campaigns and Elections magazine named Rosner as one of their annual “Movers and Shakers.”
 Rosner’s work advising the successful 2002 Bolivian presidential campaign of Gonzalo Sanchez de Lozada is the focus of an award-winning documentary film, “Our Brand is Crisis.”

-Before joining the firm, Rosner served as Special Adviser to President Clinton and Secretary of State Albright, on the administration's drive to add Poland, Hungary, and the Czech Republic to the NATO Alliance.
+Before joining the firm, Rosner served as Senior Adviser to President Clinton and Secretary of State Albright, on the administration's drive to add Poland, Hungary, and the Czech Republic to the NATO Alliance.
 He was responsible for designing and implementing the administration's ratification strategy and for coordinating outreach to the Congress, public, and the media.
 The Senate voted 80-19 in favor of ratification on April 30, 1998.

 From 1993-94, Rosner was Special Assistant to President Clinton, serving as Counselor and Senior Director for Legislative Affairs on the staff of the National Security Council.
 In that position, he was responsible for coordinating legislative work on national security by the White House, State Department, Defense Department, and Central Intelligence Agency.
 As NSC Counselor, Rosner also designed communications strategies for the NSC, and served as President Clinton's principal foreign policy speechwriter, working with the President on such events as the 1993 signing of the Israeli-PLO peace agreement, and the 1994 commemoration of the 50th anniversary of D-Day.